ystskm/browser-emitter-js/README.md

 [![Build status](https://travis-ci.org/ystskm/browser-emitter-js.png)](https://travis-ci.org/ystskm/browser-emitter-js)

 Simple Event Emitter for browser.
-Using dom as the agent of events.
+Using object as the agent of events.
 You can use this both node and browsers.

 ## Install